jonnonz1/nz-statute-book/acts/public/2018/family-violence-act-2018.md

   (e) section 200(2) (referral back to court if programme or service to be delayed or inappropriate); or (f) section 201(5)﻿(b) (terms of attendance at or engagement with non-violence programme or prescribed service); or (g) section 203(4)﻿(b) (which applies if the service provider considers that is no longer appropriate or practicable for the service provider to provide a non-violence programme or prescribed service to the respondent).
-(2) The Judge may make any order or direction the Judge thinks fit in the circumstances.
-(3) The Judge may under subsection (2) do all or any of the following:
+(2) A Family Court Associate may take all or any of the following actions:
   (a) make a direction under section 188(3)﻿(a) and (b) (that the respondent undertake an assessment for prescribed services, and engage with any prescribed standard service, provided by a service provider, that an assessor determines may be appropriate for and may benefit the respondent):
-  (b) suspend, vary or replace, or discharge the direction (to attend a non-violence programme or engage with a prescribed standard service) made under section 188(1)﻿(b) or (3)﻿(b):
+  (b) suspend, vary, replace, or discharge the direction (to attend a non-violence programme or engage with a prescribed standard service) made under section 188(1)﻿(b) or (3)﻿(b):
-  (c) suspend, vary or replace, or discharge a direction (to engage with a prescribed non-standard service) made under section 198:
+  (c) suspend, vary, or replace, or discharge a direction (to engage with a prescribed non-standard service) made under section 198:
   (d) make a direction (to engage with a prescribed non-standard service) under section 198 in respect of the respondent:
-  (e) make under section 199 a referral to a different service provider that is able to provide a non-violence programme or prescribed service to the respondent:
+  (e) make, under section 199, a referral to a different service provider that is able to provide a non-violence programme or prescribed service to the respondent:
   (f) settle the terms of attendance or (as the case requires) the terms of engagement with the respondent and the service provider under section 201:
   (g) make an order or direction under section 204(3) releasing a report under section 204(1) to either or both of the people specified in section 204(3)﻿(a) and (b) on any terms and conditions the court considers necessary or desirable to protect the safety of a protected person:
+  (h) refer the matter to a Judge to consider whether to take the action set out in subsection (3)﻿(b), or to make any other order or direction under subsection (3)﻿(c).
+(3) A Judge may—
+  (a) take all or any of the actions specified in subsection (2)﻿(a) to (g):
-  (h) make, or vary or discharge terms or conditions of, a parenting order (interim or final) under the Care of Children Act 2004 relating to or affecting the respondent (in which case the provisions of that Act apply with all necessary modifications).
+  (b) make, or vary or discharge terms or conditions of, a parenting order (interim or final) under the Care of Children Act 2004 relating to or affecting the respondent (in which case the provisions of that Act apply with all necessary modifications):
-(4) Subsection (3) does not limit subsection (2).
+  (c) make any other order or direction the Judge thinks fit in the circumstances.
+(4)

 ### 207 Notice of non-compliance with direction
-(1) This section applies if, after the court makes a direction under section 188 or 198, 1 or more of the following events happen:
+(1) This section applies if, after the court makes a direction under section 188 or a Family Court Associate or Judge makes a direction under section 198, 1 or more of the following events happen:
   (a) the respondent fails to undertake an assessment with the assessor to whom notice of the direction has been given under section 191:
   (b) the respondent fails to attend a non-violence programme in accordance with a direction made under section 188(1)﻿(b) and with the terms of attendance settled under section 201:
   (c) the respondent fails to engage with a prescribed service in accordance with a direction made under section 188(3)﻿(b) or 198 and with the terms of engagement settled under section 201: